litajupiter/udacity-p7-neighborhood-map/README.md

 ## Introduction

 This version of the Udacity Neighborhood Map Project is by Brianne Williams for the Front-End Web Developer (FEND) Nanodegree Program.
+It displays up to fifteen recommended coffee venues near Harpa Concert Hall and Conference Centre in Reykjavik, Iceland.
+Third party API data is provided by Foursquare.

+Note: Service Worker will only work in a production environment.

-References: Google Maps JavaScript API documentation, FourSquare API documentation, Udacity Neighborhood Map-Project Explained YouTube series by Elharony, Tutorial Requests: FEND Project 7-Walk Through & Complete Guide (LONG) YouTube video by Ryan Waite, LatLong.net, Stack Overflow
+References: Udacity React and API Course Materials, Google Maps JavaScript API documentation, FourSquare API documentation, Udacity Neighborhood Map-Project Explained YouTube series by Elharony, Tutorial Requests: FEND Project 7-Walk Through & Complete Guide (LONG) YouTube video by Ryan Waite, the Udacity Front-End Web Developer Nanodegree Support Facebook Group, LatLong.net, Stack Overflow.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).